 I’m willing to bet your audience is in there somewhere.

-That’s why this is a good time to start a podcast as a way to connect with and engage your audience so you can get your message across in an effective way.
+That’s why this is an excellent time to start a podcast as a way to connect with and engage your audience so you can get your message across in an effective way.

-The most important step to start your podcasting journey is to choose the best podcast hosting service.
+The most crucial step to take when you want to start a podcast is to choose the best podcast hosting service.